Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics: Views on Theory Structure

-In more detail: in the above-introduced model-based language \parencite{Pooley2013-POOSAR, Pooley2015-POOBID}, GR is usually given by KPMs of the form $\left<M, g_{\mu\nu}, \Phi\right>$, where (again) $M$ is a smooth, four dimensional differentiable manifold, $g_{\mu\nu}$ is the metric tensor field on $M$, and $\Phi$ represents the matter fields of the theory.
-The DPMs of GR are the subset of the KPMs that obey the Einstein equation, which is given by $ G_{\mu\nu} = 8\pi T_{\mu\nu}$, where $G_{\mu\nu} = R_{\mu\nu} - \frac{1}{2}Rg_{\mu\nu}$ is the familiar Einstein tensor and $T_{\mu\nu}$ is the stress-energy tensor.
-For Knox, the Einstein-Hilbert action contains all of these objects we are interested in that comprise the kinematic possibilities of GR, and varying this action gives us the dynamics that these models obey.
+is the familiar Einstein tensor and $T_{\mu\nu}$ is the stress-energy tensor.
+For Knox, the Einstein-Hilbert action contains all of these objects in which we are interested and which comprise the kinematic possibilities of GR; varying this action isolates the dynamical possibilities.
 We could likewise identify TPG with the KPMs $\left<M, e^a_\mu, \Phi\right>$, whose DPMs are the subset of KPMs that also obey the Einstein field equations (written in terms of the primitive objects of TPG, i.e.~the objects specified in the KPMs of that theory).

 Read through this lens, both Weatherall and Knox are operating within a framework whereby they are identifying the relevant empirical content of the theories they are interested in with the dynamics obeyed by the models that comprise these theories.
 It is a very straightforward argument.
-There are theories given by models of the form $ \left<M, g_{\mu\nu}, \Phi\right>$ and $\left<M, e^a_\mu, \Phi\right>$, as well as $\left<M, \eta_{\mu\nu}, F_{\mu\nu}\right>$ and $\left<M, \eta_{\mu\nu}, A_{\mu}\right>$.
+There are theories given by models of the form $ \left<M, g_{\mu\nu}, \Phi\right>$ and $\left<M, e^a_\mu, \Phi\right>$, as well as $\left<M, \eta_{\mu\nu}, F_{\mu\nu}, J^\mu \right>$ and $\left<M, \eta_{\mu\nu}, A_{\mu}, J^\mu \right>$.
 The first pair obeys the dynamics encoded by the Einstein field equations and the second pair obeys the dynamics encoded by the Maxwell equations.
 Therefore, both pairs are empirically equivalent to each other.
-The key assumption, of course, is that dynamics fully specifies the empirical content of these theories and the models that comprise them.
-Yet, as we have already seen, there is important empirical content that this characterization leaves out.
+The key assumption, of course, is that dynamics is sufficient to fully specify the empirical content of these theories and the models that comprise them.
+Yet, as we have already seen, there is important empirical content that this characterization leaves out: namely, the empirical content associated with boundary conditions and boundary-related phenomena.